-The Challenge of Comedy Without an Audience
+What Happens When a Joke Is Followed by Silence

 Which brings me back to … well, me, tossing out jokes (or what I hoped were jokes) into the formless void.
 The audience-free Have I Got News for You received mixed reviews.
 “It was less like a panel show and more like an awkward family chat over Skype but Have I Got News For You (BBC One) somehow succeeded,” Michael Hogan wrote in The Telegraph.
 The harshest critique came from my dad, who explained to me—over FaceTime, naturally—that he missed the repartee of panelists in the studio.
 Almost everyone else I spoke with appreciated the effort; some even enjoyed the postapocalyptic vibe.
 (Parts of it reminded me of the Mitchell and Webb Look sketch about a comedy show set in the aftermath of something known only as “the event,” where the canned laughter is interrupted by frequent manic admonitions to “stay indoors!”)
 Afterward, I was relieved, mostly.
 Prime-time television might not be bomb disposal, but rewriting its rules at such short notice was certainly a high-stakes experiment.

-Who knows if comedy over video conference will endure beyond the current moment?
+Who knows if comedy over videoconference will endure beyond the current moment?
 I am glad to have tried it, and to have made the implicit case that it’s still appropriate to laugh in the face of a pandemic.
 Perhaps a new comic grammar will emerge from these unprecedented circumstances, and in six months’ time whole sitcoms will be filmed over Zoom.
 Or perhaps, like Bill Maher and his very obvious laugh track, performers will find unexpected ways to bring back the audience.
 Necessity breeds creativity.

 Until then, though, I have a new item to add to the list of things I’m missing in lockdown.
 God, I’m nostalgic for a time when hundreds of people didn’t laugh at my jokes.